Gabapentin and Tramadol: A Deadly Combination

 - Don’t try to operate any heavy machinery after taking your doses.

 In some cases of severe chronic pain, using gabapentin and tramadol concomitantly is unavoidable.

 Still, patients and healthcare providers are often not-so-eager to use the combination as a painkiller.
 After all, both gabapentin and tramadol can cause shallow, slow breathing that can lead to death if not caught early.
 That’s one serious side effect!

-Plus, there’s also the addiction aspect to worry about.
+Plus, there’s also the substance abuse addiction aspect to worry about, which may affect your mental health, leading you to undergo treatment options and other programs to help you handle your withdrawal symptoms.
 Mixing opioids with gabapentinoids is a common and potentially fatal form of polydrug misuse.
 Unfortunately, the gabapentin-tramadol combination is no exception to the rule.